alperkaya0/mazesolving/README.md

 # mazesolving

 Just pick the input file,starting point and finishing point.I have used my last project as underlying system to write this one.
-(Pick small png files and paint every pixel that you don't want to use to black)
+(Pick small png files and paint every pixel that you don't want to use to black to make it work faster)
 Example:

 INPUT(0x0 to Last Pixel):